Fyroeo/Abricot-Tests/README.md

 Each folder is named after the coding style errors it contains.<br />
 A folder might be divided into more folders has each folder should contain ONE test.<br />
 Be sure that your test file is reporting ONE and ONLY ONE type of coding style error, has if not the case, it will be reported as OK wheras it should'nt.
+Be sure to have a correct EPITECH's header.

 ⚠️ We are testing the fact that Abricot is not reporting a coding style error whereas it should be !